 Taking regulatory action

 - If you fail to act further, within 28 days of receiving an FPS request, you may be in breach of the Code of Fundraising Practice, which sets the standards for UK fundraising.

-We may notify the Information Commissioner's Office and the Charity Commission for England and Wales and/or Northern Ireland and name you publicly on our website as non-compliant.
+- We may notify the Information Commissioner's Office and the Charity Commission for England and Wales and/or Northern Ireland and name you publicly on our website as non-compliant.